 Why Does Winter Cause Hair Problems?

 Winter which means it’s also hair loss season.
 Your hair loses all of its moisture to the dry climate, which also dries out your scalp.
 Dry hair and a dry scalp both contribute to severe hair loss.
 However, the atmosphere cannot be held solely responsible.
 Your home’s heating system is also to blame for winter hair loss.
 Even numerous studies support the idea that people have heavier hair loss in the winter than in the summer.
 Winter is not your hair’s friend for a variety of reasons, but dryness is the biggest one.
 Hair may become drier, brittle, and more likely to break when the amount of moisture in the air decreases.
 When the hair absorbs electric charges from the surrounding dry air, it creates static, which is another issue with dryness.
-In today’s blog we will discuss about how to manage hair loss during winter season.
+In today’s blog we will discuss about some suggestions to manage hair loss in winters.
 Here are 8 suggestions to help you manage hair loss during winter.

 The additional dryness may result in significant discomfort, inflammation, and finally weaker roots.
 Indoor heating exacerbates the issue, especially when you abruptly move from the chilly outside to the warm inside.